gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and the arm pointed at Bluster was as steady as a mountain.

 Bluster scrambled to his feet.
-He looked back and forth between the shaper and the bot, then spat on the cobblestones and walked away without saying a word.
+He looked back and forth between the commander and the bot, then spat on the cobblestones and walked away without saying a word.

 "Thanks," Maddy said to the old tortoise,